Lung Cancer

 9. Loss of appetite

-The following symptoms are usually associated with more advanced lung cancer stage
+These symptoms are usually associated with more advanced lung cancer

 • Difficulty in swallowing